The Fastest Military Jets in History

 Mikoyan MiG-31 Foxhound

 The MiG-31 Foxhound hit new highs in aerospace world records when it smashed a max altitude record of 123,520 feet back in 1977.
-That and achieving a new record for time to height – 115,000 feet in 4:11.78 minutes – this MiG showed a lot of promise for the Soviet Union for a new generation of fighter jet aircraft.
+It also set a new record for time to height – 115,000 feet in 4:11.78 minutes.
+Consequently, the MiG-31 showed a lot of promise for the Soviet Union for a new generation of fighter jet aircraft.
 It was also a first generation of aircraft capable of using its radar to detect and intercept stealth aircraft.
 The Foxhound marked the introduction into a new wave of air superiority contests between the Soviet Union and NATO.
 It could very quickly get to altitude, sustain a long time in the air, lock onto conventional and stealth air targets, and deliver long-range, radar-guided missiles.
 This effectively changed the face of the air contest.
 The Foxhound is still in service by Russia and is expected to remain in the air until 2030.

 - Top Speed: 1,860 mph